telerik/xaml-docs/controls/radtaskboard/features/indicator-color.md

 ## Hide indicator color

-In a case, you want a given task to not to have a color, you can set the __ShowCategoryIndicator__ property of the TaskBoardCardModel to false.
+When you don't want a given task to have a color, you can set the __ShowCategoryIndicator__ property of the TaskBoardCardModel to false.
 We are going to set this property to false to the second TaskBoardCardModel element from __Example 1__. __Figure 2__ demonstrates this change.

 #### Figure 2: A task with no color
 ![Telerik TaskBoard Indicator Color 1](images/taskboard_indicator_color_1.png)